ok8679/Isang-Yun/README.md

 <param ve-map center="Q8684" zoom="10">

 ## Tongyeong, Korea
-In Tongyeong, he organized Tongyeong Culture Foundation 사진잇음.
+In Tongyeong, he organized Tongyeong Culture Foundation.
 He established an orphanage for war orphans.
 In 1948, he began to work as a teacher at Tongyeong Girls’ Highschool, composing 9 school songs in Korean in order to remove Japanese influence in schools.
 During the Korean War, he composed the Korean war song.
 Moreover, he was a member of the Korean Composer Association, serving as a critic while composing music and preparing for his studies abroad.
 <param ve-entity eid="Q42152">
 <param ve-map center="Q42152" zoom="10">